orquillaspretche-a11y/Custom-Image-Classifier/README.md

 :bulb: **How did the number of images affect the model’s performance?**

+-The number of images affects the model’s performance because more images help the model learn better and recognize patterns more accurately.
+With too few images, the model may not perform well on new data.

 **4. Critical Thinking**

 :bulb: **What challenges did you encounter while using your own dataset?**

+-One challenge I encountered was having insufficient or unbalanced images for some classes, which made it harder for the model to learn.
+Another issue was errors in file formats or corrupted images, which caused problems when loading the dataset.
+Organizing the images properly and making sure they were all usable took extra time.

 :bulb: **How can data augmentation improve your model?**

+-Data augmentation helps the model by making more training images through small changes like flipping or rotating.
+This helps the model learn better and perform well on new images.

 **5. Application**

 :bulb: **Suggest a real-world application for your trained model.**

+-A real-world application of my trained model is automatically identifying different plant or lettuce varieties in farms or gardens.
+This can help farmers quickly sort plants, monitor crops, and detect healthy or unhealthy plants without manually checking each one.

 :bulb: **How can this system be integrated into a mobile or web application?**

+-This system can be integrated into a mobile or web application by deploying the trained model on a backend server or using a lightweight version like TensorFlow Lite for mobile devices.
+The app can allow users to upload or capture images, send them to the model, and receive predictions in real time.
+Additional features like history tracking, notifications, or suggestions can also be added to improve usability.
+This makes it practical for farmers, students, or hobbyists to quickly identify plants, monitor crops, or classify objects directly from their phone or computer.